Dharma: Sikhism

 For Sikhs, the word dharam (ਧਰਮ) means the path of righteousness and proper religious practice.
 Guru Granth Sahib connotes dharma as duty and moral values.
 The 3HO movement in Western culture, which has incorporated certain Sikh beliefs, defines Sikh Dharma broadly as all that constitutes religion, moral duty and way of life.

-In South Indian literature
+In Sangam literature

 Several works of the Sangam and post-Sangam period, many of which are of Hindu or Jain origin, emphasizes on dharma.
 Most of these texts are based on aṟam, the Tamil term for dharma.
 The ancient Tamil moral text of the Tirukkuṟaḷ or Kural, a text probably of Jain or Hindu origin, despite being a collection of aphoristic teachings on dharma (aram), artha (porul), and kama (inpam), is completely and exclusively based on aṟam.
 The Naladiyar, a Jain text of the post-Sangam period, follows a similar pattern as that of the Kural in emphasizing aṟam or dharma.